18paulb/316Instructions/README.md

 # Numbered Steps

-### Preparation Steps
+### 1. Preparation
-1a.
-Open this link in a new tab: https://codepen.io/18paulb/pen/abeOKgd
+   a) Open this link in a new tab: https://codepen.io/18paulb/pen/abeOKgd

- - The JS tab will be not be utilized in this project
+ note: The JS tab will be not be utilized in this project

-### Altering Name Heading
+### 2. Altering Name Heading
-2a.
-Find the text that says `Hello Name` in the HTML section (on the left)
+a) Find the text that says `Hello Name` in the HTML section (on the left)

 ![Find Change Name](./images/findName.png)

-2b.
-Replace `Name` with your name
+b) Replace `Name` with your name

 The updated page should look similar to this:

 ![Changed Name](./images/changeName.png)

-### Changing The Image
+### 3. Changing The Image
-3a.
-In the HTML Section, find this line:
+a) In the HTML Section, find this line:

 ![Find Image](./images/findImage.png)

-3b.
-Delete the url found after the `src=` and put in this new url `"https://brightspotcdn.byu.edu/31/bf/faa1cee3405387ff8d0d135ffab1/1810-23-0021-1200-4.jpg"`
+b) Delete the url found after the `src=` and put in this new url `"https://brightspotcdn.byu.edu/31/bf/faa1cee3405387ff8d0d135ffab1/1810-23-0021-1200-4.jpg"`

- - Make sure that you have quotes around the link
+Note: make sure that you have quotes around the link

 The updated page should look similar to this:

 ![Change Image](./images/changeImage.png)

-### Changing Background Color
+### 4. Changing Background Color
-4a.
-Find this code in the CSS section
+a) Find this code in the CSS section

 ![Find Background](./images/findBackground.png)

-4b.
-Change the background color by changing `background: orange;` to `background: green;`
+b) Change the background color by changing `background: orange;` to `background: green;`

- - Make sure not to delete the semicolon at the end of the line
+Note: make sure not to delete the semicolon at the end of the line

 The updated page should look similar to this: